Manhattanville University: Athletics

 Manhattanville is a member of NCAA Division III, competing primarily in the Skyline Conference, the United Collegiate Hockey Conference (men's & women's hockey), and the NECC (Woman's Field Hockey).
 The department has added ten teams since 2007 and currently sponsors 22 varsity sports: men's and women's basketball, cross country, hockey, indoor track, lacrosse, outdoor track, and soccer; baseball, softball, men's and women's golf, field hockey, women's volleyball and men's and women's tennis.

 Manhattanville was a charter member of the Skyline Conference, but would eventually leave to join the MAC Freedom Conference in 2007.
 In May 2018, Manhattanville announced that they would leave the MAC and return to the Skyline Conference for the 2019–20 academic year.

+During the 2002–03 women's basketball season, senior basketball player Toni Smith received national attention after turning away from the American flag during the playing of the U.S. national anthem before games.
+Smith said the protest reflected her opposition to the impending Iraq War and concerns about social and economic inequality in the United States.
+The demonstration drew widespread media coverage and public debate, including protests at Manhattanville games.
+College president Richard Berman defended Smith's right to engage in peaceful expression, citing the institution's commitment to freedom of speech.

+Former assistant baseball coach Eric Holtz 2004-2007 was the manager of the Israel national baseball team and was the assistant coach of gold-medal-winning Team USA in baseball at the 2013 Maccabiah Games, and the Team USA head coach for the gold-medal-winning Under-18 baseball team at the 2017 Maccabiah Games.
+He was the head coach of the first baseball team to represent Israel at the Olympics.

 Publications

 The national literary magazine Graffiti is published at Manhattanville.
 In addition, MFA program publishes the literary journal, Inkwell.
 The most recent issue was published in 2021.